-Part 4: Bring the regional stakeholder team together to discuss the findings from Parts 1, 2, and 3

-Part 5: Based on the input from local stakeholders, use this template to provide or update answers to the needs assessment questions
+- Part 4: Bring the regional team together to discuss the findings from Parts 1, 2, and 3. - Part 5: Based on the input from community partners, use this template to provide or update answers to the needs assessment questions.

 STEP 2: Analyze Student Performance